The Elliott Simmons Charitable Trust

 - Bernard Lewis Family Charitable Trust

-- The Lynne and Nigel Ross Charitable Trust
+- The A M Charitable Trust

 - Cannon Charitable Trust

-- The Jeremy and John Sacher Charitable Trust
+- The Jeremy And John Sacher Charitable Trust

-- The Pauline and Harold Berman Charitable Trust
+- The Guyll-leng Charitable Trust

 🎯 You've done the research.
 Now write an application they can't refuse.